5 Things You Should Know About a Bad Credit Loan

 2. The Down Payments Are Higher

-Say you're looking for a bad credit loan to purchase a car or home.
+Say you're looking for an online installment loans instant approval to purchase a car or home.
 In this case, you would need to put down a down payment.
 In a perfect world, you would have good credit and a low down payment.

 But the reality is you don't, so you're stuck with paying a much higher down payment.
 To the lender, the down payment is a safety net.
 It shows you have the means to take their loan seriously.
 And if you default early on, they at least get something out of it.